General Undergraduate Admission Requirements

 School of Nursing Admission Requirements

 Admission to the university does not guarantee admission into the School of Nursing.
 Students interested in being considered for admission into the nursing major must indicate their desire on their application to the university.

-Applicants will be reviewed by the Office of Undergraduate Admissions for general admission to APU.
-If an applicant meets the minimum requirements for consideration for the BSN program, they will then be reviewed by the School of Nursing Admissions Committee for possible admission into the university as well as the BSN program.
+Applicants will first be reviewed by the Office of Undergraduate Admissions for general admission to APU.
+If an applicant meets the minimum requirements for consideration for the BSN program, they will then be reviewed by the School of Nursing Admissions Committee for possible admission into the BSN program.

 Determinations will be made by March 1, and letters will be sent to applicants who met minimum requirements and were reviewed by the School of Nursing Admissions Committee, indicating whether they have been accepted into the BSN program.
 Once accepted into the program, students must remain in that program for the duration of the nursing program.